Prakruthi-G-H/html-css-mini-projects/menu/README.md

 # Menu Page

-This project is a simple and stylish **Navigation Menu UI component** built using **HTML** and **CSS**.
-It displays a clean, centered navigation bar with interactive hover effects, making it suitable for portfolio websites, landing pages, or small projects.
+This project is a simple and stylish Navigation Menu UI component built using HTML and CSS.
+It features a clean, centered navigation bar with smooth hover effects, making it suitable for portfolio websites, landing pages, or small web projects.

 <!--## 🔗 Live Demo Links
    Menu - [Live Demo]()  -->